 It is this kind of networked logic and leadership that are also likely to inform ongoing Aboriginal and Torres Strait Islander initiatives in nation rebuilding.

 Girringun Aboriginal Corporation was awarded Highly Commended Category A in the 2014 Indigenous Governance Awards.
-Here CEO Phil Rist outlines how Girringun’s leadership fostered a common goal to bring nine tribal groups together.
-By working together as ‘one voice’, and building relationships with surrounding stakeholders, a form of contemporary sovereignty has been established.
+In this video, CEO Phil Rist outlines how Girringun’s leadership fostered a common goal to bring 9 tribal groups together.
+By working together as ‘one voice’, and building relationships with surrounding stakeholders, Girringun established a form of contemporary sovereignty.

 9.4.2 Why networks and networking are important

 There is an Aboriginal and Torres Strait Islander preference for local control of decision making, action and responsibility.

 But at the same time, local networks are usually flexible and open-ended.